 This study as well advises government and other people with authority and future researchers on employment.

 The research also tries to compare other sectors in relation to employment generation.
-In the same way, the study lists some of the challenges faced by the small scale and medium enterprises in the trading centre.
+In the same way, the study lists some of the challenges faced by the Micro and small scale enterprises in the trading centre.